-In 1996, I started gathering fliers and talking to people with the intentions of writing a book documenting the Denver Punk Scene.
+In 1996, I started gathering fliers and talking to people intending to write a book documenting the Denver Punk Scene.
 The idea was shelved for almost a dozen years.
-This project has been re-awakened by the loss of a handful of friends from the scene.
-I had to make the decision that it was now or never.
-I dusted-off a handful of old stories, started making art, and reconnecting with old friends.
+This project has been re-awakened by losing a handful of friends from the scene.
+I had to decide whether it was now or never.
+I dusted off a handful of old stories, started making art, and reconnected with old friends.
 Thus far, it has been an incredible journey.

 My intention with the project is to document a time that was important in Denver's cultural evolution.
-Overall, there is vacuum when it comes to the documented history of underground music and culture in Denver.
+Overall, there is a vacuum regarding the recorded history of underground music and culture in Denver.
 The project thus far has captured the climate of the early-to-mid-eighties through storytelling and art.
 Denvoid and the Cowtown Punks isn't attempting to be the defining word in Denver's rich punk history; it is simply an introduction, as we all have our own story to tell.

 What makes Denvoid and the Cowtown Punks a different kind of punk history book is its fusion of writing, art, and collected artifacts.
-I have turned photographs into expressive brush and ink drawings and/or oil paintings that I feel emulate the energy of the the subject matter.
+I have turned photographs into expressive brush and ink drawings and oil paintings that emulate the subject's energy.
 I have created more than 100 of these images.

 Denvoid and the Cowtown Punks was released in the fall of 2015.
 The follow-up, Colorado Crew: Denvoid Part 2 (co-author Sonny Kay) was released in the fall of 2019.